emitruc/ROH-estimates/README.md

 **What is the F(ROH) for this individual?**

 Make a loop to estimate the F(ROH) per population:
+It has to be executed wihtin the `30_genetic_load/ROH/lizard` main folder.

 ```
 for IND in LC*